Michigan Medigap Plans: What's the Difference?

 Michigan Medicare Supplement Plan N Comparison Chart

-Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B coinsurance costs differently.
+Medicare Supplement Plan N is similar to Plan D, but covers Medicare Part B Coinsurance is a percentage of the total you are required to pay for a medical service. ... costs differently.
 Due to its lower cost and good coverage, it's catching the attention of many Michigan seniors.
 Here are the 10 best Medigap Plan N policies available in Michigan based on our reviews (click for details):

-Our review of Medicare Supplement Plans in Michigan is based on a statewide analysis, not nationwide.
+Our analysis of Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.... plans in Michigan is based on a statewide review, not national.
 We recommend consumers use our 5-star ratings as one aspect of their decision-making process.
 It helps compare insurance carriers at-a-glance.